 But what is Web 3.0?

 By definition, Web 3.0, or Web3, is a “decentralised online ecosystem based on the blockchain”.
 Technically, no one can own a blockchain, which means that Web 3.0 facilitates decentralisation: putting ownership in the hands of individuals and small brands instead of big companies.

 Experts predict that NFTs and Web 3.0 transactions will most likely be commonplace in ecommerce within less than five years.
-So if you’re not already familiar with what that actually means, now’s the time to jump in.
+So if you’re not already across what that actually means, now’s the time to jump in.

-Yes, these concepts can be a little tricky to wrap your head around, but as soon as you begin learning you’ll see the massive benefits that Web 3.0 can have for ecommerce fashion brands.
+Yes, these concepts can be a little tricky to wrap your head around, but as you start learning you’ll soon see the transformative benefits that Web 3.0 can have for ecommerce fashion brands.